gilbertk23/Code-R.O.B/README.md

 ## Usage
-`Go to the file that includes the following code.`
+`Go to the file that includes the following code and run to use.`
 ```python
 # Import Files/Modules
 from Source.Game_Windows.game_loop import game_loop